Search by Keyword

 Songwriting History

 Number 20, Forthlin Road, Allerton, was the home of the McCartney family from 1955 to 1964.
-Paul McCartney and John Lennon would frequently skip school and meet back at Paul’s Forthlin Road home to write songs while the rest of the family were away.
-While Paul had written the bulk of "Hold Me Tight" sometime in 1961 (evidenced by the song being included in some Beatles performances that year), it was here at Paul's Forthlin Road home, shortly after their September 11th, 1962 recording session that produced "Love Me Do" and "P.S.
-I Love You," that Paul and John collaborated in finishing up the writing of “Hold Me Tight” as a possible future ‘hit’ single.
+Paul and John would frequently skip school and meet back at Paul’s Forthlin Road home to write songs while the rest of the family were away.
+While Paul had written the bulk of "Hold Me Tight" sometime during 1961 (evidenced by the song's inclusion in various Beatles performances that year), it was here at Paul's Forthlin Road home, shortly after their September 11th, 1962 recording session that produced "Love Me Do" and "P.S.
+I Love You," that Paul and John collaborated in finishing up writing “Hold Me Tight” as their next potential single.
 Described as “a McCartney number” by most sources, Paul insists that it was a collaborative effort, although he did compose the bulk of the song beforehand.

-“When we first started it was all singles and we were always trying to write singles,” McCartney stated in his book "Many Years From Now," continuing “That's why you get lots of these two minute 30 second songs; they all came out the same length. ’Hold Me Tight’ was a failed attempt at a single which then became an acceptable album filler.”
-In an interview with author Mark Lewisohn in 1988 for his book "The Beatles Recording Sessions," Paul stated: "I can't remember much about that one.
-Certain songs were just 'work' songs, you haven't got much memory of them.
-That's one of them."
-Lennon concurred, stating to author David Sheff in 1980, "That was Paul's.
-Maybe I stuck some bits in there, I don't remember.
+“When we first started it was all singles and we were always trying to write singles,” McCartney stated in his book "Many Years From Now," adding, “That's why you get lots of these two minute 30 second songs; they all came out the same length. ’Hold Me Tight’ is a failed attempt at a single which then became acceptable album filler.”
+In an interview with author Mark Lewisohn in 1988 as featured in "The Beatles Recording Sessions," Paul remarked: "I can't remember much about that one.
+Certain songs were just 'work' songs and you haven't got much memory of them.
+That is one of them."
+Lennon concurred, explaining to author David Sheff in 1980, "That was Paul's.
+Maybe I stuck some bits in there, but I don't remember.
 It was a pretty poor song and I was never really interested in it either way."

-Regardless of their dismissal of the song in later interviews, they obviously put a lot of work into it during the writing process.
-Paul described the song as "a bit Shirelles," indicating that it was influenced by the work of one of their favorite female groups of the time, The Shirelles.
-The Beatles had a particular fondness for the "girl groups" of the early '60s, The Shirelles being the first all-girl group to make the #1 spot on the American Billboard Hot 100.
-Among The Shirelles songs that The Beatles performed in the early '60s, both “Baby It’s You” and “Boys” were recorded for their first British album "Please Please Me."
+Regardless of their dismissal of the song in later interviews, they obviously put a lot of effort into this during the writing process.
+McCartney described the song as "a bit Shirelles," indicating that it was influenced by the work of one of their favorite female groups of that period, The Shirelles.
+The Beatles had a particular fondness for these "girl groups" of the early '60s, The Shirelles being the first all-girl group to achieve the #1 position on the American Billboard Hot 100.
+Among The Shirelles' songs that The Beatles performed in the early '60s, both “Baby It’s You” and “Boys” had been recorded for their first British album "Please Please Me."
 “P.S.
-I Love You” was said to be inspired primarily by The Shirelles' #1 US hit "Soldier Boy" (#23 in the UK).
+I Love You” was claimed to have been inspired primarily by The Shirelles' #1 US hit "Soldier Boy" (#23 in the UK).

-Another seemingly obvious inspiration for “Hold Me Tight” is the Carl Perkins classic “Sure To Fall,” which The Beatles performed regularly, even including it in their BBC radio shows.
-This song contains the line “so hold me tight, let tonight be the night, darling, don’t ever let me go.”
-Since Carl Perkins had such an unmistakable influence on The Beatles as a whole, it is not out of line to suggest this song’s lyrics being an inspiration for “Hold Me Tight.”
+Another seemingly obvious inspiration for “Hold Me Tight” was the Carl Perkins classic “Sure To Fall,” which the band performed regularly, even including it in their BBC radio shows.
+This song contains the lyric “so hold me tight, let tonight be the night, darling, don’t ever let me go.”
+Because the music of Carl Perkins had such an enormous influence on The Beatles as a whole, it is not out of line to suggest this song’s lyrics were at least a subliminal inspiration for “Hold Me Tight.”

 Recording History

-As stated earlier, “Hold Me Tight” was one of five original Lennon / McCartney compositions recorded during their marathon recording session on February 11th, 1963 to complete their first British album “Please Please Me.”
-Since they were determined to achieve success by recording their own compositions, like their musical heroes Buddy Holly, Chuck Berry and Carl Perkins, they set out to record as many of their original songs as possible.
+As detailed above, "Hold Me Tight" was one of five original Lennon/McCartney compositions the group recorded during their marathon recording session on February 11th, 1963 for completing their first British album “Please Please Me.”
+Since The Beatles were determined to achieve success by recording original compositions, just like their musical heroes Buddy Holly, Chuck Berry and Carl Perkins had done, they set out to record as much of their own material as they possibly could.
 Six other songs were started and completed during this full day at EMI Studio Two, making a total of eleven songs in one day.

-The evening session, which ran from 7:30 to 10:45 pm, started off with this song.
-Since 13 takes were performed, it can be estimated that a full hour was devoted to it, from 7:30 to 8:30 pm.
+The evening session that stretched from 7:30 to 10:45 pm started off with this song.
+Since 13 takes had been performed, we can estimated that a complete hour was devoted to it, from 7:30 to 8:30 pm.
 Of those 13 takes, only two were complete versions.
-Five of the attempts were false starts, one is described as a “breakdown” because of an unexplained “error,” and four were takes of an edit piece.
-The intention was to edit "take nine" (one of the complete live versions) with "take 13" (the best attempt at the edit piece) in order to create a master version of the song.
+Five of the attempts were false starts, one was described as a “breakdown” because of an unexplained “error,” and four additional takes were attempts at an edit piece.
+The intention was to edit "take nine" (one of the complete live versions) with "take 13" (the best attempt at their edit piece) so as to have a master recording of the song.
 Other songs recorded on this day received similar treatment, such as the edit of “I Saw Her Standing There.”

-In this case, though, the 14 song requirement for a standard British album was filled without “Hold Me Tight” and, possibly to save the trouble of editing on a tight budget, this song became the 15th song that wasn’t needed.
-(The a- and b-sides of their first two singles, including "Please Please Me," filled the other tracks on the album.)
+In this case, however, the 14 song requirement for a standard British album was filled without including “Hold Me Tight” and, possibly to save the trouble of editing on a tight budget, this song became the 15th song that wasn’t needed.
+(The a- and b-sides of the band's first two singles, including "Please Please Me," filled up the other tracks on the album.)
 At this point in the game, the budget allocated for an upcoming new group was minimal; hence the one day rushed schedule for recording an album.
 Whatever the reason may have been, “Hold Me Tight” was deemed the weakest track and didn’t make the album.

 Fortunately, The Beatles were not going to let this one fall through the cracks.
-When pressed for new material for their second British album seven months later, they remembered that “Hold Me Tight” wasn’t yet released and proceeded to resurrect it.
-But, instead of bringing out the old tape, a decision was made to start it again fresh.
-The reason may have been that the original tape was recorded over or already scrapped.
-In any event, on September 12th, 1963, their fourth recording session for the album, the song was begun anew.
+When pressed for new material for their second British album seven months later, they remembered that “Hold Me Tight” was not yet released and proceeded to resurrect it.
+However, instead of bringing out the old tape, a decision was made to start it again fresh.
+The reason might have been that the original tape was recorded over or already scrapped.
+In any event, on September 12th, 1963, their fourth session for the album, the song was begun anew.

-The first of two sessions at EMI Studio Two on this day, spanning from 2:30 to 6:30 pm, started with recording four special messages for broadcast on Australian radio for the promotion of their upcoming concert tour.
-Afterwards, at approximately 4 pm, work began on the remake of “Hold Me Tight.”
-They started the takes at the round number of “take 20” to compensate for the previous 13 takes they recorded of the song on February 11th, 1963 and their probably not remembering how many takes they had made of that first version.
+The first of their two sessions at EMI Studio Two on this day, running from 2:30 to 6:30 pm, started with recording four special messages for broadcast on Australian radio in order to promote an upcoming concert tour.
+Afterwards, at approximately 4 pm, work started with the remake of “Hold Me Tight.”
+They began these takes at the round number of “take 20” to compensate for the previous 13 takes they recorded of the song on February 11th, 1963 and their probably not remembering the number of takes they had made of that first version.

-Since Mark Lewisohn's book "The Beatles Recording Sessions" stipulates that the completed song was an edit of "take 26" and "take 29" and a sudden change in volume can be slightly detected just before the ritardando in the closing seconds of the song, the concluding segment of "take 29" was undoubtedly used as an edit piece to "take 26" to allow for perfecting the song's conclusion.
-This editing by producer George Martin and engineers Norman Smith and Geoff Emerick took place on September 30th, 1963 in the control room of EMI Studio Two.
-The first mono mix of the song was also made during this day, though apparently not deemed suitable for release.
+Since Mark Lewisohn's book "The Beatles Recording Sessions" stipulated that this completed track was an edit of "take 26" and "take 29" and a sudden change in volume is slightly detected just before the ritardando in the closing seconds, their concluding segment of "take 29" was undoubtedly used as an edit piece to "take 26" to perfect the song's conclusion.
+This editing by George Martin with the help of engineers Norman Smith and Geoff Emerick took place on September 30th, 1963 in the control room of EMI Studio Two.
+The first mono mix of "Hold Me Tight" was also created during this session, though apparently not deemed suitable for release.

-Although official documents do not mention it, the song was speeded up from the original recording, which elevated the key signature from E major to F major.
-This is sometimes done to create a tighter performance and has been done to good effect at different times throughout The Beatles recording career, as well as slowing down the tape in the cases of “Rain” and “Strawberry Fields Forever” for a completely different effect.
-In the case of “Hold Me Tight,” it can be assumed that the song was speeded up during the mastering process or when tape copies were made since, according to Geoff Emerick, the process of "vari-speeding wasn't available at EMI until 1966.
+Although official documents do not mention it, this track was sped up from the original recording, which lifted the key from E major to F major.
+This is done at times to create a tighter performance and has been done to good effect at different times throughout the band's recording career, as well as slowing down the recording in the cases of “Rain” and “Strawberry Fields Forever” for a completely different effect.
+In the case of “Hold Me Tight,” it can be assumed that the song was speeded up during the mastering process or when tape copies were created since, according to Geoff Emerick, the process of "vari-speeding wasn't available at EMI until 1966.

 Song Structure and Style

-Although some could argue that this song contains a “chorus,” which was a rare occurrence at this early stage in the Lennon / McCartney songwriting career, what we actually are hearing is the second half of the verse.
-Therefore, the structure of “Hold Me Tight” falls in the usual category of 'verse/ verse/ bridge/ verse' (or aaba).
-There are a good many nuances that occur within this structure, though, as we will examine.
-The bridge and last verse are repeated, as with many Beatles songs, but no solo is heard in the song.
+Although some say that this song contains a “chorus,” which was a rare occurrence at this early stage in the Lennon/McCartney career, what we actually hear here is the second half of the verse.
+Therefore, the structure of “Hold Me Tight” falls within the usual category of 'verse/ verse/ bridge/ verse' (or aaba).
+However, there are many nuances that take place within the structure detailed above that we will examine below.
+The song's bridge and last verse are repeated, which was common in many Beatles' songs during this early period, but no solo is heard in the song.

-We start off with a quick two-measure introduction, which sounds to many ears as if we’re entering into a song already in progress.
-This is not the case, as this and the other takes of the song begin at this point, so The Beatles intended the song to start this way.
-Already we feel the high energy intensity of the song, with Harrison’s ostinato guitar phrase and handclapping right from the get-go.
-Since we hear the lyrical introduction to the song with the words “it feels so right now,” we can deduce that this introduction is actually a reference to the end of the bridge, so we will hear this introductory lyric twice more in the song when both bridges are played.
+We start off with a quick two-measure introduction, which sounds to many ears as if we are entering into a song already in progress.
+This was not the case, as this and all previous takes of the song begin at this point, so The Beatles intended the song to start this way.
+Already we feel the high energy intensity of the recording, with Harrison’s ostinato guitar phrase and handclapping right from the get-go.
+Since we hear the lyrical introduction to the song with the words “it feels so right now,” we can deduce that this intro is actually a reference to the end of the bridge, so we will hear this introductory lyric twice more in the song when both bridges are played.

 To further show the complexity of the song, the bridge dips the song into a minor key while the rest of the song is major.
 Since the writing of this song pre-dates “P.S.
 I Love You,” which also combines major and minor chords, this shows the grasp that Lennon and McCartney had on songwriting structure even in their formative years.
 The end of the first verse ends in the transitional major C chord, while the second and third verses end by introducing the minor sounding A flat chord, which is heard in the shared measure connecting the second verse with the bridge.